Pupil Premium

 At Beaupre Community Primary School, pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals (including the more able).
 Not all children eligible for the pupil premium will be in receipt of interventions at one time.

-Measuring Impact and reporting about Pupil Premium |
+| Measuring Impact and Reporting About Pupil Premium |

 In addition to collection and analysis of data, including pupil progress and attainment, a survey is carried out each year to gather the views of parents of pupils eligible for pupil premium funding and establish qualitative impact.
 The school will evaluate overall impact of pupil premium provision at the end of the academic year and a report will be published on the school website.